 The first large scale Lasagna™ system installation was extremely successful in reducing TCE contamination at a DOE facility in Paducah, KY from DNAPL levels to well below the Record of Decision (ROD) mandated level with no increase in cis-DCE or vinyl chloride.
 Pictures of the Paducah installation are below.

 The Paducah site was contaminated with TCE to a depth of 40 feet with a zone of higher permeability at about 20 feet.
 The higher permeability zone consisted of saturated fine sand, gravel and some silt and contained the highest levels of TCE (1500 mg/kg).
-The lower unit was sandy clay that was not saturated and dense in places.
+The lower unit was sandy clay that was not saturated.
 The near surface was a glacial till with a heavily compacted gravel road-bed.
 The Lasagna™ system was installed over a period of 6 months and operated for 2 years.
 At Paducah, the process reduced the soil concentrations from an average of 84 mg/kg (with a high of 1,500) to an average of 0.38 mg/kg (with a high of 4.5).
 The project was highlighted in a "Technology News and Trends" newsletter (EPA, TIO).
 The Final RA Report for Paducah (DOE, 2002) shows the details of the installation and verification soil sampling.

 |Results Summary for Lasagna Application at Paducah|